Ask a COVID-19 Question

 Commercial Flights Available from UK to USA

 U.S. citizens in the UK who wish to return to the United States should make commercial flight arrangements as they need to travel.
-In order to prevent the spread of travel-related cases, DHS requires all travelers returning from certain European countries including the UK to travel through certain airports.
-Be aware individual states may have different quarantine requirements upon arrival.

 Commercial flights continue to be available from multiple UK airports connecting to London Heathrow for direct flights to the United States.
 Trains from Scotland to London are also available.
 Please check the airport and rail websites for the latest information.